Mitral Valve Prolapse

 What is mitral valve prolapse?

 The mitral valve is located between the left atrium and the left ventricle and has 2 flaps.
 Normally the flaps are tightly closed by small tendon or “cords” that connect the flaps to the muscles of the heart.
 This closure prevents blood from flowing backwards.
 In MVP, the flaps enlarge and stretch inward toward the left atrium, sometimes “snapping” during heart contraction.
-This may allow some backflow or regurgitation of blood into the left atrium.
+This may allow some back-flow or regurgitation of blood into the left atrium.

 What causes MVP?

-The cause of MVP is unknown, but it’s thought to be inherited.
+most cases are thought to be inherited.
 There are 2 forms of MVP: primary and

 valve is abnormal because of one or more of these changes:

 - One or both of the flaps are too

 - The flap surfaces are scarred

 - The tendon cords are thinner or

 - There are fibrin deposits on the

-flow from coronary artery disease) to the muscles attached to the tendon cords
+flow from coronary artery disease to the muscles attached to the tendon cords

 - Functional changes in the heart

 by heart attack, rheumatic heart disease, valve infection, or hypertrophic

 Who is at risk for MVP?

 of all ages.
 Factors that may increase the risk of MVP include:

 - Graves disease (a condition that

 - Certain connective tissue disorders,

-- Scoliosis and other skeletal problems
+- Scoliosis and other skeletal

 - Some types of muscular dystrophy